Laith Hussein

-Laith Hussein Shihaib Al-Tawlid (ليث حسين شهيب التولد; born 13 October 1968) is an Iraqi former football player who was the captain of the Iraqi national team.
+Laith Hussein Shihaib Al-Tawlid (ليث حسين شهيب التولد; born 13 October 1968) is an Iraqi former football player who played as a midfielder and served as the captain of the Iraqi national team.
 He was vital to speaking out against Uday Hussein, the chairman of the Iraqi Olympic Committee, who was known for his brutality against the football team.

 International career

 Hussein made his international debut at the age of 17 in 1986.
 He played in the 1988 Olympics in Seoul and helped Iraq win the Asian Youth Championship in Doha.
 In the World Youth Cup in Saudi Arabia a year later, Hussein was on the verge of joining Spanish giants Barcelona, after scoring one of the goals in a 2–0 win over Spain, helping Iraq to top their group, but was denied this move by then-president Saddam Hussein.

 Managerial career

 Hussein was team manager of the Iraqi national team in 2013.